samukatb/gazin-test/README.md

 ## Tests

 To run the backend tests, go to the backend folder and run the following commands

 ```
 $ yarn test
 ```

 ## Endpoints

-You can see all endpoints with the Swagger, just run the backend and access `/api`
+You can see all endpoints with the Swagger or in the Insomnia file, if you choose to see with swagger just run the backend and access `/api`
 E.g `localhost:3000/api`

 ## License